Undergraduate Programmes

 Management and Innovation of E-business

-The objectives of the course are to explain the growth of e-business to date, both business-to-consumer and business-to-business, using relevant theories from business, management and the social sciences; examine the interaction between technological trends and the business and social context of e-business; identify innovations within the domain of e-business by presenting cases of the innovative use of e-business and network technologies; present relevant theories from business, management and the social sciences that help to explain the development and growth of e-business; discuss different e-business (business) models and strategies, including global supply chain management; electronic markets; shared economy and digital marketing; introduce the notion of new organisational forms, and discuss their business implications.
+The objectives of the course are to explain the growth of e-business to date and introduce the most relevant e-business models, using theories from business, management, and the social sciences; examine the interaction between technological trends and the business and social context of e-business; identify innovations within the domain of e-business by presenting cases of the innovative use of e-business and network technologies; present relevant theories from business, management and the social sciences that help to explain the development and growth of e-business; discuss different e-business models and strategies, including global supply chain management; electronic markets; shared economy and digital marketing and introduce the notion of technologically mediated organisational forms and discuss their business implications.

 Macroeconomics